-The MRA supports international trade by promoting international confidence and acceptance of accredited testing and inspection reports and proficiency testing programs.
+The MRA supports international trade by promoting international confidence and acceptance of accredited testing and inspection reports, proficiency testing program provisions and reference material producers.
 Technical barriers to trade, such as the retesting of products each time they enter a new economy is reduced.
 In this way, the free-trade goal of “accredited once, accepted everywhere” becomes a closer reality.
 Organisations are already using the MRA in a positive way, examples can be viewed from on the Case Studies page.

 The MRA provides governments with a credible and technically robust framework on which to further develop and enhance government to government bilateral and multilateral international trade agreements.
-The long-term aim is the fully accepted use and recognition, by both public and private industries, of accredited laboratories, inspection bodies and proficiency testing providers, including results from accredited facilities in other countries.
+The long-term aim is the fully accepted use and recognition, by both public and private industries, of accredited laboratories, inspection bodies, proficiency testing providers and reference material producers, including results from accredited facilities in other countries.
 In this way, the free-trade goal of “accredited once, accepted everywhere” will be realised.

 |How does using an Accredited|

 Laboratory benefit Government